ansible/pinakes-ui/README.md

 SPANDX_CONFIG="profiles/local-frontends.js" bash ../insights-proxy/scripts/run.sh
 ```

+## Running the standalone catalog UI
+1. Clone the [ansible-catalog](https://github.com/ansible/ansible-catalog) repo and follow the instructions for starting up the API.
+3. `npm install`
+4. `npm run start:standalone`

 ## License

 This project is available as open source under the terms of the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).